codex-academy/ElectricityTopupTricks/readme.md

 The factory function is missing some methods and queries.
 Please sort that out.

-Ensure to deploy you application to Travis ans Heroku.
+Ensure to deploy you application to Travis and Heroku.

 As you use appliances, your units will drop accordingly.
 ## Factory Function